Last modified: Aug 14, 2024

 Medium range 77/79Ghz1-60 metersFront/rearACC, AEB, CAS, FCW, ALC, FCTA

-Short range (24/77Ghz)0.5-20 metersFront and Rear cornerRCTA, RCW, BSM
+Short range (24/77Ghz)0.5-20 metersFront and rear cornerRCTA, RCW, BSM

 Radar sensor range

-Pros Radar sensors
+Pros

-• Radar sensors are relatively cheap and easy to install and maintain.
+• Cost-Effective: Radar sensors are relatively cheap and easy to install and maintain.
 They have low power consumption and long service life.

-Cons radar sensors
+Cons

 Manufacturers

-Here are some manufacturers of Radar sensors
+Here are some manufacturers of radar sensors:

 Most sold EVs globaly